DiveGearAdvice.comUpdated April 2026

 Interchangeable lens systems: Masks from Scubapro, Tusa, and others accept prescription lens inserts.
 Easier to change prescriptions.

 Contact lenses work underwater but carry infection risk.
-Many UK divers use them successfully, but consult your optician about specific diving concerns.
+Many cold water divers use them successfully, but consult your optician about specific diving concerns.

 Hood Compatibility

-UK diving means hoods.
+Cold water diving means hoods.
 Always test mask fit with your hood on.
+Our mask fitting guide walks you through the whole process step by step.
 The hood material at your temples can break the mask seal if not positioned correctly.

-Low-profile masks with flexible skirts work best with thick UK hoods.
+Low-profile masks with flexible skirts work best with thick hoods.
 Test the combination before buying.

 Anti-Fog Preparation